 More information on the Graduate Management Admissions Test (GMAT)

-Medical School Qualifications:
+General Medical School Requirements

 Medical schools all look at applicants differently; they put different weight on different aspects according to what the admissions panel sees as being most needed.
 Some characteristics are identified below.